KCLogistics/railse-pitch-deck/mockup.md

 *   **Icons:** Each pain point is accompanied by a relevant icon.
 *   **Colors:** The slide uses a professional color palette with blue and gray tones.
 The key statistic is highlighted in blue.
 *   **Layout:** The two columns are presented as cards with a light gray background and a border.
+The title of each card is displayed in a floating bubble above it.

 ---